Before Echem Establishment:

 The production of 40,000 T/Y of linear alkyl benzene (LAB) was started in the Amerya Petroleum Refining Company “APRC”, which is the basic petrochemical material in the production of industrial detergents in Egypt.

-Alexandria witnessed a further step forward of the petrochemicals era by the production of 300,000 T/Y and 225,000 T/Y of ethylene and polyethylene respectively in Sidi Kerir Petrochemicals Company (SIDPEC).
+Alexandria witnessed a further step towards the petrochemicals era by the production of 300,000 T/Y and 225,000 T/Y of ethylene and polyethylene respectively in Sidi Kerir Petrochemicals Company (SIDPEC).

 After Echem Establishment:

-Egypt has competitive advantages necessary for setting up and developing the petrochemicals industry, including the availability of feedstock and natural resources, skilled labor, strategic geographic location, robust infrastructure, facilitate promoting petrochemical products to the local, regional and global markets.
+Egypt has competitive advantages necessary for setting up and developing the petrochemicals industry, including the availability of feedstock and natural resources, skilled labor, strategic geographic location, robust infrastructure, in addition to promoting petrochemical products to the local, regional and global markets.